casper-astro/tutorials_devel/docs/tutorials/skarab/tut_spec/tut_spec.md

 ADCs often internally bias themselves to halfway between 0 and -1.
 This means that you'd typically see the output of an ADC toggling between zero and -1 when there's no input.
 It also means that unless otherwise calibrated, an ADC will have a negative DC offset.

-The Skarab ADC is clocked at 3.0 GHz.
+The SKARAB ADC is clocked at 3.0 GHz.
 There is a decimation factor of 4, so the sample rate is 750 MHz.
 The i and q channels each have a demux factor of 4, so the FPGA is clocked at 187.5 MHz.
 The bandwidth for a 750 MHz sample rate is 375 MHz, as Nyquist sampling requires two samples (or more) each second.

 **INPUTS**